Day of the Dumpster: Unaired pilots

 The original pilot episode, in an edited form, was shown in a 1999 special titled "The Lost Episode", which was hosted by Austin St. John and Walter Jones.
 It contained the same basic story as the released "Day of the Dumpster", but with several differences.
 This included actress Audri DuBois in the role of Trini and Bobby Val as Skull, different voice actors for the villains, the local hangout being a bowling alley instead of Ernie's Juice Bar, and Alpha having a different body shape.
 In its original unaired, unedited form the archetypal Zords are referred to as "Droids", the Power Morphers referred to as "Transmorphers" and Zordon was referred to as "Zoltar".
 The morphing and teleportation sequences were also different.

 A second pilot episode was presented in 2007 at the inaugural Power Morphicon convention by Tony Oliver.
 This featured Thuy Trang as Trini, Jason Narvy as Skull, and Richard Genelle as Ernie, as well as other aspects that made it to the aired series premiere.
 Scenes from the second pilot would later be used for the episode "Big Sisters".

 Re-versioning

 As part of the 2010 re-versioned broadcast of the series, several visual effects were added to the scenes to produce the effect of new footage being broadcast in addition to some scenes removed.
 This includes cutting in comic book-referenced graphics similar to the movie Creepshow and adding onomatopoeia words on screen, akin to the 1960s Batman series, or possibly even referencing 1994's Super Sentai incarnation, Ninja Sentai Kakuranger, which was the source material for Season 3 and the special spin-off continuation of the third season, Mighty Morphin Alien Rangers.

+Re-Ignition

+As part of a 2025 re-broadcast of the series on YouTube and Netflix, the footage from the original 1993 episode was digitally cleaned and up-scaled using AI technology and given a new show logo.
+Now titled Mighty Morphin Power Rangers Re-Ignition, the re-release of the series in this AI enhanced format coincided with a new toy line of the same title by Playmates Toys.